Luckiligent/Luckiligent.github.io/README.md

 ## About Me

-I obtained my Master's degree at the [University of Science and Technology of China (USTC)](http://www.ustc.edu.cn/), where I work in the [UBIoT Lab](https://ubiot.ustc.edu.cn/).
+I obtained my Master's degree at the [University of Science and Technology of China (USTC)](http://www.ustc.edu.cn/), where I worked in the [UBIoT Lab](https://ubiot.ustc.edu.cn/).
 I specialize in Federated Learning, Reinforcement Learning, and Smart Healthcare.
 My research interests also extend to intelligent systems and IoT applications.

 ## How to View